infumap/infumap/tools/mcp/README.md

 label = "Web search"
 ```

+Deep research only receives MCP tools whose tool definition declares
+`annotations.readOnlyHint: true`.
+Mark discovery, lookup, and fetch tools with
+that annotation so they are available to research; mutation tools remain
+available to ordinary chat under the configured approval policy.

 Infumap does not start this process.
 If the sidecar is down, the Web search
 checkbox is greyed out.
 There is no in-process fallback.